 Do Christians have to be perfect?

 Does that mean that a Christian should never sin?
-Pretty much.
+Jesus does say that we should be perfect as Christians.
 People will be up in arms about this, but that is just because people like to deny responsibility for their actions.
-It is time to grow up and realize that we are accountable for our actions.
+It is time to realize that we are accountable for our actions, in this life and the life to come.
+God requires obedience.

 Jesus said, “For if you forgive others their trespasses, your heavenly Father will also forgive you” (Matthew 6:14).
 If you want to be forgiven for your own mistakes, you better forgive others.
 In case it was not clear enough, Jesus follows with, “But if you do not forgive others their sins, your Father will not forgive your sins” (Matthew 6:15).